Skip to content

 • EchoArray: Switchable parasitic crown for 20–10 m, dual inner/outer rings.

-• VortexArray: Switchable 40 m parasitic crown, cardioid per direction.
+• VortexArray: Switchable 40 m parasitic crown, cardioid pattern per direction.

-• WaveQuad: 4 traveling-wave Beverages-on-Ground, hub-fed, eight beams live.
+• WaveQuad: 4 traveling-wave Beverages-on-Ground, hub-fed, with eight live beams.

 • Common-mode isolation at every boundary